foxws/laravel-modelcache/README.md

 ## Usage

-Implement the `Foxws\ModelCache\Concerns\InteractsWithModelCache` trait to your Eloquent models:
+Implement the `Foxws\ModelCache\Concerns\InteractsWithModelCache` trait to your Eloquent model:

 ```php
 use Foxws\ModelCache\Concerns\InteractsWithModelCache;